Experienced Defense Against Fraud Charges

 Prosecutors often seek wire fraud and mail fraud indictments against defendants when they do not have enough evidence to make other charges stick.
 Mail fraud and wire fraud counts are also used as add-ons to other charges, in order to increase potential sentences for defendants.

-From offices in Washington, D.C., white collar criminal defense attorneys Solomon L. Wisenberg and Adrienne Urrutia Wisenberg defend clients charged with mail and wire fraud as well as those accused of aiding and abetting wire fraud or mail fraud.
-They have a record of success in complex federal mail and wire fraud cases.
+From offices in Washington, D.C., wire and mail fraud defense attorney Solomon L. Wisenberg defends clients charged with mail and wire fraud as well as those accused of aiding and abetting wire fraud or mail fraud.
+He has a record of success in complex federal mail and wire fraud cases.

 What Are Wire Fraud and Mail Fraud?

 Mail fraud involves use of the U.S. Postal Service, or private carriers, in the commission of a scheme to defraud someone of money or property.
 Wire fraud involves use of the phone, e-mail, Internet, fax or other form of electronic communication in order to accomplish such a fraudulent scheme.
-Fraudulent schemes can range from Ponzi schemes to tax evasion to Internet fraud.
+Fraudulent schemes can range from Ponzi schemes, pyramid schemes and check kiting schemes to tax evasion, embezzlement, theft, money laundering and Internet fraud.
 In order to prove a mail or wire fraud scheme or artifice, the prosecution must establish some trickery or deception on the defendant's part, as well the defendant's specific intent to defraud the victim.

 Facts About Mail Fraud and Wire Fraud